Profited/Profited/README.md

 - 👋 Hi, I’m @Profited
-- 👀 I’m interested in Networking
+- 👀 I’m interested in Routing/Networking/Switching/Javascript
 - 🌱 I’m currently an Engineer at a transportation company
 - 💞️ I’m looking to collaborate on projects that involve networking
-- 📫 How to reach me tim@backend.gg
+- 📫 How to reach me sub@backend.gg

 <!---
 Profited/Profited is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.